 g.
 ROW – Specifies the counter row

 You get the privilege to choose your seats and the meal.
-You will also find kiosks near the counters to do the self check-in, incase you do that then you can queue in the baggage drop line(comparatively shorter).
+You will also find kiosks near the counters to do the self-check-in, in case you do that then you can queue in the baggage drop line(comparatively shorter).

-4. Check-in and Baggage drop
+Check-in and Baggage drop

 Such counters are usually at the beginning or at the end of the row.
-These queues are short and the process is quick as half of the work is done by you.
+These queues are short and the process is quick as half of the work is already completed by you.

-If you have not done online check-in
+If you have NOT checked-in online

 You can request your desired seats, most of the times you get it (subject to availability).
-Some airlines charge for seats with extra leg space like seats near the emergency exit.
+Some airlines charge for seats with extra leg space like for seats near the emergency exit.

 Each airline has a specified baggage limit per passenger.
 If you think you have extra luggage then you can weigh your luggage at any empty check-in counter before proceeding to collect your boarding passes.

 There are restrictions on the items you carry inside your hand luggage and check-in luggage.

 Bottles of 100 ml liquid/cream are allowed, not more than that.
 Even half-empty bottles of 125 ml will not be allowed.
 The bottle size should only be for 100 ml liquid.
 Sharp things and dairy products are not allowed.

 You can carry sharp things and liquids inside your check-in luggage.
 Nail paints, batteries or power banks are only allowed inside your hand luggage and not in your check-in baggage.

 I remember buying amazing nail paints from Shanghai, I packed all of it in my check-in baggage.
 Later, while checking in at the airport, my bags were opened and all of them were thrown. 🙁 The security officials don’t allow people to carry such things, upon request, I was allowed to carry only 2 bottles/person in my hand luggage.
-I have similar stories for all the items I have listed above, haha…

 After collecting your boarding passes proceed towards the domestic departures or the international departures section.

-i.
 Join the appropriate Queue for immigration

 Immigration takes the maximum time, out of the entire process but if you are 3 hours early(before departure) to the airport then chances are there will be short queues.

 There are many immigration counters and these are divided into the following categories: